datacamp/authoring/docs/courses/personas.md

 - Age: 34
 - Location: Reno, Nevada, USA
 - Education: Bachelor in Mathematics and Master in Finance & Risk Management - University of Nevada
-- Personal: Married, parent of 4-year-old.
+- Personal: Interested in teaching courses himself some day.

 **Previous Jobs**